From our Genealogy Experts: Online Genealogy Resources

 Access and add to an extensive online database of cemetery records.

-Offers free access to information on 10 million immigrants who entered this New York port from 1830 through 1892, the year Ellis Island opened.
+Offers free access to information on over 20 million immigrants who entered the U.S. through Castle Garden, Ellis Island and New York ports from 1820 through 1957.

-A database of 22 million records of immigrant arrivals through New York Harbor from 1892 to 1924.
+A database of 65 million records of immigrant arrivals to the Port of New York from 1820 to 1957, maintained by The Statue of Liberty - Ellis Island Foundation.

 These online naturalization indexes are available for most states and Canada.